 Waterfront Blues Festival

 Portland’s annual Bridge Pedal is a community celebration of the city’s iconic bridges and biking culture.
-Join with thousands of fellow bicyclists in crossing Portland’s car-free streets and bridges (including the upper decks of both the Marquam and Fremont bridges).
-Portland’s Bridge Pedal is both one of the largest community bike rides in the world and one of the city’s favorite summertime traditions.
+Join thousands of fellow bicyclists in crossing Portland’s car-free streets and bridges (including the upper decks of both the Marquam and Fremont bridges).
+The Bridge Pedal is both one of the largest community bike rides in the world and one of the city’s favorite summertime traditions.

 Portland's "festival season" warms up every June with the Portland Rose Festival, Portland Pride Parade and Festival, plentiful outdoor concerts and celebrations of craft beer.